We are pleased to announce that 8 projects have been awarded funding within our Digital Life Sciences Open Call.

 Brief project summary:

-European Research Infrastructures (RIs) generate an increasing amount of data across different life science domains, such as animal model strains (INFRAFRONTIER), chemical entities (EU-OpenScreen), and biomedical imaging (Euro-BioImaging).
+European Research Infrastructures (RIs) generate an increasing amount of data across different life science domains, such as animal model strains (INFRAFRONTIER), chemical entities (EU-OPENSCREEN), and biomedical imaging (Euro-BioImaging).
 These three RIs are joining forces to try to combine their resources by building novel, open-source tools for integrating the information associated with data belonging to their infrastructures.
 This will ultimately provide users with free, open access to collections of datasets distributed over multiple sources when making searches by specific keywords.

 RIs involved: